tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 and the parent entity in the domain model (a lifecycle concept).
 These are often the same entity, but they do not have to be.

-In Variant A Customer is Owner.

-### Customer is Owner

-The Customer entity is the Owner because it controls the JOIN column in the Database:
+In Variant A, the Customer entity is the Owner because it controls the JOIN column in the Database:

 <pre>
     @JoinColumn( // '@JoinColumn / @JoinTable' is on the Owning Side